dohliam/gdcl/README.md

 * `markup_replace`: _DSL Markup Replacement String_ (Change this if you want to replace dsl markup with some other string)

 See also the Options section for more details on how to specify some of these as command-line options.

+Note: You don't need to set up or configure gdcl if you just have one or more dictionaries in a single folder that you want to search.
+You can specify the folder to look in with the `-d` option, or just navigate to the location of the dictionary folder in your terminal and execute gdcl with `-d` using `.` (a single period) to represent the current directory:

+    ruby /location/of/gdcl.rb -d .

+When prompted to enter a group name, just use `.` again.

 #### forvo.rb
 Looking up and playing back audio pronunciations from [Forvo](http://forvo.com/) is supported by gdcl using the `forvo.rb` script and mplayer.
 This requires registering for a [Forvo API key](http://api.forvo.com/), which is free for non-commercial educational use.